passcod/caretaker/index.markdown

 Contribution.

 That comes in many forms.
-I want to distinguish three families: reporting, helping, and submitting.
+I want to distinguish four families: reporting, helping, submitting, and supporting.

 - **Reporting** is filing bugs.
 Asking questions.
 Requesting features.
 Giving feedback.
 It is conceptually one step above _using_ the work, though in practical terms one may be asking